 Today much of the traditional statuettes are realized in terracotta, while around Lecce the statuettes are made of papier-mâché.

-The Napolitan presepe
+The Neapolitan presepe

-The Napolitan presepe is a beloved and unique tradition in Naples, Italy.
+The Neapolitan presepe is a beloved and unique tradition in Naples, Italy.
 Originating in the 17th century, the presepe has evolved over the centuries to become a beloved and integral part of Christmas celebrations in the city.

 This tradition soon spread throughout the city, and by the 18th century, the presepe had become a popular form of entertainment during the Christmas season.

-Presepe CucinielloThe most famous Neapolitan presepe is the “Presepe Cuciniello”, which is located in the Carthusian monastery of San Martino.
+The most famous Neapolitan presepe is the “Presepe Cuciniello”, which is located in the Carthusian monastery of San Martino.
 The presepe, which can still be visited today, owes its name to the architect, playwright and great collector of presepe figurines Michele Cuciniello (1823- 1889).
 It was he, in fact, who donated the approximately 800 valuable pieces that make up the presepe in 18th-century style.

-Today, the Napolitan presepe is known for its elaborate and intricate design.
+Today, the Neapolitan presepe is known for its elaborate and intricate design.
 It is typically made up of a series of small, hand-carved figures, depicting various characters from the Nativity story, such as Mary, Joseph, and the baby Jesus, as well as shepherds, kings, and animals.
 These figures are placed in a detailed, miniature replica of a typical Neapolitan village, complete with streets, houses, and shops.

-One of the most unique aspects of the Napolitan presepe is its use of real people as figures.
+One of the most unique aspects of the Neapolitan presepe is its use of real people as figures.
 Instead of using traditional figurines, many presepe creators will use members of their own families or friends as the characters in the scene.
 This adds a personal touch to the presepe, and makes it even more special to those who view it.

-In addition to the figures and the village, the Napolitan presepe also includes other elements that help bring the scene to life.
+In addition to the figures and the village, the Neapolitan presepe also includes other elements that help bring the scene to life.
 These may include a running water feature, smoke from chimneys, and even music and lights.
 All of these elements combine to create a truly immersive and magical experience for those who view the presepe.

-The Napolitan presepe is a beloved tradition that is enjoyed by people of all ages.
+The Neapolitan presepe is a beloved tradition that is enjoyed by people of all ages.
 It is a beautiful and unique way to celebrate the holiday season, and is a must-see for anyone visiting Naples during the Christmas season.
-Whether you are a devout Catholic, a lover of art and culture, or simply someone who appreciates the beauty and magic of the season, the Napolitan presepe is a truly special and unforgettable experience.
+Whether you are a devout Catholic, a lover of art and culture, or simply someone who appreciates the beauty and magic of the season, the Neapolitan presepe is a truly special and unforgettable experience.

 San Gregorio Armeno is a small street located in the heart of Naples, Italy.
 It is known for its artisanal workshops that produce hand-crafted figurines of religious and historical figures.